SiriDB/libsiridb/libuv_example/README.md

 >should be used instead.

 ### `suv_buf_t`
-Buffer required be a connection.
+Buffer type.
 Each SiriDB connection must have its own buffer.

 #### `suv_buf_t * suv_buf_create(siridb_t * siridb)`
 Create and return a new buffer.
 A `siridb_t` instance is required.